top of page

 • Endangered species preservation

-Daily activities can include: forest stand mapping, Traditional Ecological Knowledge of native plants, and wildfire risk reduction, wetland and riparian zone recovery, invasive weed removal, and trail building/brushing.
+Daily activities can include: forest stand mapping, Traditional Ecological Knowledge of native plants, wildfire risk reduction, wetland and riparian zone recovery, invasive species removal, citizen science, and trail building/brushing.

-Do you know of a student who may be interested in SJIYCC?
+Do you know of a student who may be interested in YCC?

 Student Testimonial